atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 ...

+***mention that an initial set of preventative and detective security guardrails are in place to avoid and recognize out of compliant resources...***

 ***highlight that their access permissions will likely be further constrained for their development AWS accounts over time to help reduce the risk to the overall organization...***

 ### How to Access their Team's Development AWS Account